• Skip to primary navigation

 Online high-yield savings accounts got really popular in the mid-2000s.
 I remember when ING first launched its high yield savings account back when I was in high school and it offered something like 5% or more interest.
 Obviously, those days are done (or are they? keep reading!) but you’ll still get 100 times more interest from an online high-yield savings account compared to a traditional savings account.
 I’m guessing that most of you probably keep the bulk of your emergency fund in these type of savings accounts.

-I personally recommend these two banks (both of which have absolutely no fees):
+I personally recommend these banks (all of which have no fees):

 • Ally Bank